andrew-solyd/Proof-of-Purchase-NFT/README.md

-# Solyd Ethereum Contracts Dev Environment
+# SOLYD Ethereum Contracts Dev Environment

 Version 3.0

-> “The Web as I envisaged it, we have not seen it yet.
-> The future is still so much bigger than the past.”
-> — Tim Berners-Lee, Inventor of the World Wide Web.
+> “If we wish to count lines of code,
+> we should not regard them as ‘lines produced’
+> but as ‘lines spent.'”
+> — Edsger Dijkstra

 ## Operating Commands